Hours before the Eaton fire, distribution lines failed and fire started in Altadena

 Loading...

 More distribution malfunctions could have happened that the Whisker Lab sensors didn't detect, said Marshall.
-And each malfunction that the sensors did pick up was significant enough to have ignited flames, he said.
+And each malfunction that the sensors did pick up was significant enough to have ignited flames.

 "All of those events when we see sharp voltage drops, it's something that's going wrong on the grid," Marshall said.
 "Most of them likely have an arc or a spark associated with them and they could start a fire."